Sing Me Back Home (song): Cover versions

 The Everly Brothers recorded a version of the song for their 1968 album Roots along with another Haggard song, "Mama Tried".

 Joan Baez recorded the song, along with another Haggard song, "Mama Tried", in 1969, during sessions for her (I Live) One Day at a Time album, though neither song was included on the final album; they would eventually be released on her 1993 boxed set Rare, Live & Classic.

 The Flying Burrito Brothers recorded a version with Gram Parsons singing that never appeared on a studio album but was included in the 1974 compilation, Close up the Honky Tonks.
 A 1969 live recording by the Byrds, was released on the 2006 box set, There Is a Season.

 The Grateful Dead performed the song 38 times in concert between 1971 and 1973.

 Alabama recorded their version of the song for a 1994 tribute album titled Mama's Hungry Eyes: A Tribute to Merle Haggard.
-Prior to recording the song, it was also the very first song that Alabama performed on the stage together at a high school talent contest for which they won the first prize and tickets to the Grand Ole Opry.
+Prior to recording the song, it was also the first song that Alabama performed on the stage together at a high school talent contest for which they won the first prize and tickets to the Grand Ole Opry.

 Marianne Faithfull recorded the song as a collaboration with Keith Richards for her 2008 album Easy Come, Easy Go.

 Don Williams has also performed the song.

 Richard Shindell performed the song on his 1997 album Reunion Hill.
 It is not in the track listing, but it appears in full after a pause at the end of the album's last track ("I'll Be Here in the Morning").

+Billy Ray Cyrus performed his version of the song on his 1996 album Trail of Tears.